teddyjfpender/starknet-kms/packages/mental-poker/README.md

 A TypeScript port of the Rust `@barnett-smart-card-protocol` implementing the Barnett-Smart mental poker protocol with zero-knowledge proofs.

-## 🔄 Status: **POST-AUDIT IMPROVEMENTS**
+## ⚠️ Status: **EXPERIMENTAL - CRITICAL SECURITY ISSUES REMAIN**

-Following a comprehensive security audit, the implementation has been significantly enhanced:
+**IMPORTANT**: Following a security audit, while some improvements have been made, critical vulnerabilities remain unresolved:

 - ✅ **Zero-Knowledge Proofs**: All Chaum-Pedersen proofs verify successfully
 - ✅ **ElGamal Encryption**: Complete card masking/unmasking cycle
 - ✅ **Multi-Party Operations**: Secure key generation and aggregation
 - ✅ **Card Operations**: Mask, remask, reveal, and unmask with proofs
 - ✅ **API Compatibility**: 100% match with Rust implementation
-- 🔄 **Enhanced Shuffle Proofs**: Improved Bayer-Groth verification with better security
+- ❌ **Shuffle Proofs**: Verification is still a simplified structural check - NOT cryptographically sound
-- 🔄 **Secure Parameter Generation**: Cryptographically sound Pedersen commitment parameters
+- ✅ **Secure Parameter Generation**: Cryptographically sound Pedersen commitment parameters
-- ⚠️ **Security Limitations**: Known limitations documented and acknowledged
+- ⚠️ **Documentation Corrected**: Now accurately reflects security limitations

-## ⚠️ Security Notice

-This implementation contains known security limitations that should be addressed before production use:

-- **Incomplete Shuffle Verification**: While significantly improved, the Bayer-Groth shuffle verification uses simplified checks for some polynomial relations
+## 🚨 CRITICAL SECURITY NOTICE

+**NOT SUITABLE FOR PRODUCTION USE** - This implementation has critical security vulnerabilities:

+- **INCOMPLETE SHUFFLE VERIFICATION**: The shuffle proof verification is still a simplified structural check that does NOT validate the permutation polynomial - this is a critical security vulnerability
 - **Custom ZK Proofs**: The masking, reveal, and key ownership proofs are custom implementations requiring formal security review
-- **Modular Inverse**: Uses custom implementation that should be reviewed for side-channel resistance
+- **Modular Inverse**: Uses custom implementation that lacks constant-time guarantees and needs side-channel review

+**The implementation should be considered EXPERIMENTAL until these issues are resolved.**

-See [PROGRESS.md](./PROGRESS.md) for detailed security status and improvement roadmap.
+See [PROGRESS.md](./PROGRESS.md) and [AUDIT-RESPONSE.md](./AUDIT-RESPONSE.md) for detailed security status.

 ## Features